awsdocs/amazon-redshift-management-guide/doc_source/connecting-in-code.md

                     server, DBName, masterUsername,
                     masterUserPassword, port);

-                // Make a connection using the psqlODBC provider.
+                // Make a connection using the ODBC provider.
                 OdbcConnection conn = new OdbcConnection(connString);
                 conn.Open();